Author: Carl Nagle

 If you intend to have your own RFT scripts, or if you intend to use RFT Object Maps with your SAFS tests, then you must create a valid RFT Project then configure it as descibed below for your production testing.

-With RFT V8 the project setup requirements are significantly simpler than previous versions of RFT.
+With RFT V8 and later, the project setup requirements are significantly simpler than previous versions of RFT.

 If all you want to do is run the SAFS/RobotJ engine then preparing a RFT Project requires these steps which are discussed in more detail immediately following: